Answers to your TEFL certification questions

 Who will teach me?Click to Open

 Each trainee is assigned to a group tutor, who monitors student progress, grades assignments, and gives personalized feedback.
-In the 150-hour course, trainees join peers and a tutor once a week for a live tutorial.
-All of our tutors have a Master’s in TESOL, or are working towards one, and are eager to share their knowledge.
+In the 150-hour TEFL Certification course, trainees join peers and a tutor once a week for a live tutorial.
+All of our tutors have a Master’s in TESOL, and are eager to share their knowledge.

 How many weeks do the courses take?
 How much time will I need to commit?Click to Open

-The 150-hour course takes 11 weeks to complete.
+The 150-hour TEFL Certification course takes 11 weeks to complete.
 Expect to spend two to three hours a day on coursework, and an additional hour every week for a tutorial that provides real-time instruction.

-The 60-hour course can be completed at your own pace over six months.
+The 60-hour TEFL Certificate course can be completed at your own pace over six months.
 Most students complete the course in five to seven weeks.

-The 30-hour specialization course is completed over 3 weeks.
+The 30-hour TEFL Certificate course is completed over 3 weeks.